After Effects vs Premiere Pro: Which Should You Use?

 • Apple Motion ($49.99, Mac only) — Designed for motion graphics and titles, integrates with Final Cut Pro.

-After you've finished editing in Premiere Pro or After Effects, your exported video might still benefit from quality enhancement — especially if you're working with older footage, low-light recordings, or material that needs upscaling.
+After you finish editing in Premiere Pro or After Effects, video quality enhancement can be a separate post-export step for older footage, low-light recordings, or source-limited material.

 UniFab Video Enhancer interface